Pros and Cons of Subletting Your Home

 3. Take Time to Understand Local Rental Laws

-Municipalities vary on how much you can charge an individual to sublease your apartment, whether the entire apartment or just a bedroom.
+Municipalities vary on how much you can charge an individual to sublease your apartment, be it the entire apartment or just a bedroom.
 Do your research to determine if there are any restrictions, especially if you live in a rent-controlled apartment.

 4. Sign a Sublet Agreement that Contains All the Key Terms of the Rental Agreement

 Treat a sublease agreement just as you would any other business arrangement.
 Memories can differ on what was agreed to months down the road, so set out all the key terms of the sublease in an agreement.
-Key provisions like those listed below should capture what’s included in the sublease.
+Pets, damages, rent amount, security deposit, utility split, start and end date of the lease, and any other key provisions, should be captured in the sub-lease.

 5. Post Your Sublet Online and Interview Potential Tenants